cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 requirements, sometimes in subtle but consequential ways.
 This document therefore has two important goals:

- 1. Providing higher-level protocols like {{?DAP=I-D.draft-ietf-ppm-dap}} (RFC
+ 1. Providing higher-level protocols, like {{?DAP=I-D.draft-ietf-ppm-dap}},
-    EDITOR: remove this reference if not published before the current document) with a simple, uniform interface for accessing privacy-preserving measurement schemes, documenting relevant operational and security requirements, and specifying constraints for safe usage:
+    with a simple, uniform interface for accessing privacy-preserving measurement schemes, documenting relevant operational and security requirements, and specifying constraints for safe usage:

     1. General patterns of communications among the various actors involved in the system (clients, aggregation servers, and the collector of the